 the chemistry between all the members is relaxed and flows with a natural flair, making their music infectious and vibrant…

-Working in glorious unison, the rhythm section of Rob and Elliot constantly push the band forward, whether opting for simple sounding workouts or technical flourishes that highlight their own skills, adds to the sound, rather than stepping on the moments where Lee and Ryan show off their six-string dexterity.
+Working in glorious unison, the rhythm section of Rob and Elliot constantly push the band forward, whether opting for simple sounding workouts, or technical flourishes that highlight their own skills, adds to the sound, rather than stepping on the moments when Lee and Ryan show off their six-string dexterity.
 Whilst the first album was no slouch in this department, here it feels like the whole band have upped their game.

 The second half of the album is punctuated by two short instrumental passages that serve as bridges to more intense tracks.
-Lost In Time, with touches of mellotron, is tender and acoustic, almost ethereal before the battering charge of Hellbound Blues which features another huge, effect heavy, punishing chorus, while the ultra-seventies penultimate track, Empire Of Vultures, feels like a shimmering drug trip, lit by lava lamps.
+Lost In Time, with touches of mellotron, is tender and acoustic, almost ethereal before the battering charge of Hellbound Blues which features another huge, effect heavy, punishing chorus, while the ultra-seventies penultimate track, Empire Of Vultures, feels like a shimmering drug trip, lit by the light of lava lamps.